 Exmoor: exquisite National Park beside the sea: beech trees, sheep, wheeling buzzards and heather hills, from many of which you look over the sea to Wales and its mountains.
 Below are the most gracefully carved of steep oak-filled valleys where rushing, bouldered little rivers are paddleable and the red deer spend the winters, and perhaps the most dream-like rose-covered cottage villages of them all, where the pace of life is leisurely.
 At night, marvellously unpolluted skies for stargazing (recently designated an International Dark Sky Reserve).

 Dunster: one of the West Country's prettiest large villages in exceptional countryside, its castle on a wooded hillside standing romantically over its lovely main street.
-Ancient buildings, cottages; fine church; attractive pubs.
+Ancient buildings, cottages; interesting shops; fine church; famous Yarn Market; good pubs, restaurants and tea rooms.
 Exmoor's heather hills, 6 miles; the sea/sand, 1 mile.
 Minehead (small resort town, sandy beach, steam railway, golf), 1 mile.